NatJWalker-Hale/DODA_convergence/README.md

 - **alignments_and_trees**

-  - `Caryophyllales.tre` - the Caryophyllales species tree used for reconciliation.
-Branch lengths are arbitrary.
+  - `Caryophyllales.tre` - the Caryophyllales species topology used for reconciliation.

   - `DODA_full.cds.fa` - FASTA of most inclusive set of DODAa coding sequences.